Introduction to Multi-Armed Bandits: Optimal algorithms and regret bounds (no proofs)

-While successful, this approach comes with several important caveats.
-First, $\ALG_1$ needs a high-probability regret bound against an adaptive adversary, even if for \BwK we only need an expected regret bound against an oblivious adversary.
-Second, this regret bound needs to hold for the rewards specified by the Lagrange functions, rather than the rewards in the underlying \BwK problem (and the latter may have some useful properties that do not carry over to the former).
-Third, the resulting regret bounds tend to be suboptimal when $B$ or $\OPT$ are much smaller than $T$.
+However, these results come with several important caveats.
+First, the regret bounds can be suboptimal if $\min(B,\OPT) \ll \Omega(T)$, and may be improved upon via application-specific results.
+Second, algorithm $\ALG_1$ in \LagrangeBwK needs a regret bound against an adaptive adversary, even though for \BwK we only need an regret bound against stochastic outcomes.
+Third, this regret bound needs to hold for the rewards specified by the Lagrange functions, rather than the rewards in the underlying \BwK problem (and the latter may have some useful properties that do not carry over to the former).
+Fourth, most results obtained via the \UcbBwK reduction do not come with a computationally efficient implementation.